smantzavinos/conventions/languages/typescript.md

 ## Testing

-- Use frameworks like Jest or Mocha.
+- Use frameworks like Vitest or Playright.
 - Write tests for all public functions and classes.
 - Mock dependencies where appropriate.